HussainAther/awesome-ethics/README.md

 ## Applied ethics

-Finally, applied ethics is concerned with what is permissible in particular practices.
+Applied ethics is concerned with what is permissible in particular practices.
 In Peter Singer's Practical Ethics, Singer provides some examples of what sorts of things this field might address.

 > Practical ethics covers a wide area.
 We can find ethical ramifications in most of our choices, if we look hard enough.
 This book does not attempt to cover this whole area.
 The problems it deals with have been selected on two grounds: their relevance, and the extent to which philosophical reasoning can contribute to a discussion of them.